History of the Band

 On November 28, 2004 we performed a Christmas Concert at the First Congregational Church to a packed house.
 The band was joined by Linda Smith and The Community Singers, with the band and chorus each peforming half the concert.
 The concert was so well received that Christmas performances by the band and chorus followed in 2005 and 2006.

-In 2016, Kevin and Louise Loomis turned over turned over the management, directorship and care of the Citizens Concert Band to Jeremy Berger (director/co-manager) and Jennifer McConnell (assistant director/co-manager) with the assistance of the new Band Committee when needed.
+In 2016, Kevin and Louise Loomis turned over the management, directorship and care of the Citizens Concert Band to Jeremy Berger (director/co-manager) and Jennifer McConnell (co-manager) with the assistance of the new Band Committee when needed.
 The band is extremely grateful to Kevin and Louise for their many years of hard work and dedication to the band, and will do our best to carry on this great tradition.